qfs/SupiKasse/README.md

 1. Base without any tests
 2. Base with unit tests
-3. Exended version with sale method
+3. Extended version with sale method
 4. Extended version with TestFX test
 5. Extended version with bugfix